Game-Fusion/MES/README.md

 # MES
 Mono[chrome] Entertainment System, or MES - the only monochrome based console.

-The Mono Entertainment System, or MES, is going to be one of if not the only ever console targeted at Monochrome users.
+The Mono Entertainment System, or MES, is the first console targeted at Monochrome users.

 This is for you if:

 * You like monochrome's simple black/white style

-* You're in survival and can't afford a resource-expensive advanced PC
+* You're in survival and can't afford an expensive advanced PC

 * You're a collector

+* You're not good with colour and would prefer to work with a simple black/white interface (colour blindness? just not good with colour?)

 So let's say you didn't want one for these reasons.
 Why get a MES?

-* Games are readily available
+* Games are available - and being reprinted in 2017!

-* Colour games can be played
+* Colour games can be played thanks to Gonow32's fantastic Colour-to-Mono wrapper

-* It is a nice change from the flagships commonly found
+* It is a very unique and special system in its own right for punching above its weight (by running colour games)

 Wait, hang on.
 Colour games?!
 I thought this was a monochrome console!